 It should go without saying that hospitals must be clean at all times.
 However, in the rush to get things done, it’s easy to overlook cleanliness procedures.
 From nurses coughing into their hands to someone forgetting to disinfect something, germs can easily spread.
 In a setting where people are already sick and vulnerable, this can be a deadly mistake.
 It’s not only important to make sure that your hands are clean but to pay close attention to disinfecting your patients’ skin and anything that will come in contact with them.
 Keep an eye on your colleagues too.
 We could all use a friendly reminder to do or not to do something that may have become a bad habit.

 Perhaps the most essential way to promote patient safety is to practice self-care.
 If you feel that you’re working too many hours or caring for too many patients at one time, you should address the issue with your line manager to determine what reasonable adjustments can be made to ease your workload.

-The most important thing to remember, is that although you won’t always have control over the fast-paced nature of your role, you ultimately have autonomy over your own self care.
-Finding a way to avoid burn out will improve patient safety, which means that if you’re taking care of you, you’ll have an easier time treating your patients.
+The most important thing to remember is that although you won’t always have control over the fast-paced nature of your role, you ultimately have autonomy over your own self-care.
+Finding a way to avoid burn-out will improve patient safety, which means that if you’re taking care of yourself, you’ll have an easier time treating your patients.
 There are many strategies you can use to avoid burnout, such as breathing exercises, staying hydrated and following a healthy diet.